melvinsh/steam_ladder/README.md

 @api.profile('76561198029517073')
 ```

-Will return an object like the one below (many attributes removed to reduce the amount of lines):
+Will return an object like the one below (with many more attributes that have been removed from this example):

 ``` ruby
 OpenStruct {